craftcms/docs/docs/.artifacts/cms/4.x/console-commands.md

 </h3>

-Prunes orphaned matrix blocks for each site.
+Prunes orphaned Matrix blocks for each site.

 ## `utils/prune-provisional-drafts`